 Are there any concerns related to YouTube Kids?

 While YouTube Kids is designed to be a safe environment, there are still concerns.
 Some parents worry that the advertising on the app will influence their children.
 The adverts on YouTube Kids are suitable for children their age, but if you do not want your child watching adverts you may want to consider subscribing to the premium version of YouTube to activate the benefits available for YouTube Kids.

 YouTube Kids also collects data about what kids search for and view for algorithms that can suggest what your children watch next.
 This data could also in theory influence what other websites and adverts are recommended.

 Netflix, Amazon Prime, and other streaming services all have the ability to curate content aimed at children.
 These services tend to cost money, but they do not have the adverts and comments that YouTube Kids has.
 There are also other options for video streaming on tablets and phones, but you should always be aware of how to keep your children safe on mobile devices.

 Learn more about GoHenry’s parental controls

 At GoHenry, we know how important parental controls can be.
-We have designed our GoHenry prepaid debit card and app to give children independence while integrating parental controls to monitor purchasing, flag up concerns, and limit how much your child can spend at once.
+We have designed our GoHenry prepaid debit card for kids and app to give children independence while integrating parental controls to monitor purchasing, flag up concerns, and limit how much your child can spend at once.

 We also provide options to prevent the card from being used online, at ATMs, or at any stores that are considered risky.
 To learn more about our commitment to safety, read about our parental controls.